bbNPM/text2banner/README.md

 # text2banner
-Use text and color code to generate simple banner
+This project is a Strapi v5 plugin that provides functionality to generate a simple banner using customizable text and color codes.